New show just announced! link

 Vana’s unique musical language as a composer-performer had started to mature and he was being continuously sought out as such, whether being commissioned by Michigan State University’s Wharton Center for the Performing Arts, or by HBO’s “Sex and the City”, or by Marian McPartland.
 In 2006, she asked him to be the pianist on the Marian McPartland & Friends NPR Jazz Christmas CD, on the song “The Moon on Christmas Eve,” which he had co-composed with Kathryn Williams.
 And an audio/photo book “A Day in New York” (Ear Books/Edel Music), which solicited 8 of Vana’s compositions and recordings, had become a bestseller in Europe.

-Preceding the pandemic, Vana toured Japan extensively with his group and won critical acclaim In 2019 as pianist on Jiro Yoshida’s album “Red Line” (Sony Music) and while touring its release, Vana was offered a trio recording deal by Sony to be recorded in 2020 at their famed Sony Studios in Tokyo, This project however, got derailed by the pandemic soon after, when Japan closed its borders for 2 years and counting…
+Preceding the pandemic, Vana toured Japan extensively with his group and won critical acclaim In 2019 as pianist on Jiro Yoshida’s album “Red Line” (Sony Music) and while touring its release, Vana was offered a trio recording deal by Sony to be recorded in 2020 at their famed Sony Studios in Tokyo, This project got derailed by the pandemic soon after, when Japan closed its borders for 2 years.
+In November 2023 however, Vana resumed touring in Japan as well, and is working on a new deal.

-In May 2022, Oscar winning director Barry Levinson chose Vana’s arrangement and his group for the upcoming Universal streaming series “The Missing”, which he is directing and for which he chose to have Vana and his group record and film live on the set.
+In May 2022, Oscar winning director Barry Levinson chose Vana’s arrangement and his group for the 2023 Universal streaming series “The Missing”, which Levinson directed and for which he chose to have Vana and his group record and film live on the set.